k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 ### Logical Unit Schema Diagram
 The Logical Unit schema diagram is a working area where you can define the Logical Unit’s structure.
 * A Logical Unit schema diagram displays a hierarchy of all business entities related to a Root Table.
-* Each table can have one or more populations, where each population is linked to its parent table.
+* Each table can have one or more population/s, where each population is linked to its parent table.

 [Click for more information about Logical Unit Tables.](/articles/06_LU_tables/01_LU_tables_overview.md)